-Triton live interview surveys are conducted by Triton employees located in our Bend, Oregon call center.
+Triton live interview surveys are conducted by Triton employees in its call center near Bend, Oregon.
 Triton's interviewers are among the most experienced in the industry in all aspects of polling and survey research.
 Typically, calls are placed from 5 pm to 9 pm local time during the week.
-Saturday calls are made from 11 am to 6 pm local time and Sunday calls from 1 pm to 8 pm local time.
-Triton's call center utilizes a custom developed Computer Assisted Telephone Interviewing system built upon Microsoft SQL Server.
+Saturday calls are made from 11 am to 6 pm local time, and Sunday calls are made from 1 pm to 8 pm local time.
+Triton's call center uses a custom developed Computer Assisted Telephone Interviewing system built upon Microsoft SQL Server.